BorrowSanitizer/docs/src/dev/retags.md

 Here, we describe each of the changes to the compiler that we will need to fully implement this feature.

 ## MIR-Level Changes
-Outside of `rustc_codegen_ssa`, most of the semantic changes to the compiler will happen inside the [`AddRetag`](https://doc.rust-lang.org/nightly/nightly-rustc/rustc_mir_transform/add_retag/struct.AddRetag.html) MIR pass, which is enabled by the unstable flag `-Zmir-emit-retag`.
+Outside of `rustc_codegen_ssa`, most of the changes to the compiler will need to happen inside the [`AddRetag`](https://doc.rust-lang.org/nightly/nightly-rustc/rustc_mir_transform/add_retag/struct.AddRetag.html) MIR pass, which is enabled by the unstable flag `-Zmir-emit-retag`.
 This flag will now take three options:
 * `partial` (default) - Nothing changes from the current behavior.
 * `full-tb` - Explicit retags will be emitted when references are created, but not for raw pointers.
 * `full-sb` - Explicit retags will be emitted when references are created and when they are cast into raw pointers.